T3tsuo/NotifyETA/README.md

 # NotifyETA
-Using NotificationListenerService to get the ETA of googlemaps and send updates to contacts.
+Using NotificationListenerService to get the ETA of googlemaps and automate sending direction ETA updates to contacts.

 # References
 * [Purpose of this app](#purpose-of-this-app)